23 July 2020

 What are they for?

-Tax codes are used by employers to calculate tax deductions through the PAYE (pay as you earn) system.
+Employers use tax codes to calculate tax deductions through the PAYE (pay as you earn) system.
 Tax codes are usually passed on from one employer to the next one via P45.
 In the absence of P45s, standardised codes are used depending on the employee’s personal circumstances.

 HMRC often issue revised tax codes throughout the year as and when required.